reproducible-research/scipy-tutorial-2014/documents/README.md

 ### Revision Control

-Revision Control with Git (20min) - Steve
+Revision Control with Git and GitHub (20 min) - Steve

 * Software versioning, collaboration, and citation
     * Keeping track of changes